FluentValidation/FluentValidation/docs/upgrading-to-10.md

 ### Supported Platforms.

-FluentValidation supports .NET Core 3.1, .NET 5 and Netstandard 2.1
+FluentValidation 10 supports .NET Core 3.1, .NET 5 and .NET Standard 2.1

-If you need support for classic .NET Framework 4.x, .NET Core 2.1 or Netstandard 2.0 you should not use FluentValidation 10, and should continue to use a 9.x release.
+If you need support for classic .NET Framework 4.x, .NET Core 2.1 or .NET Standard 2.0 you should not upgrade to FluentValidation 10, and should continue to use a 9.x release.

 ### Custom Property Validators